Millions of Chinese tourists are going on holiday again. Many of them are headed for Thailand | KRDO

 This year’s Golden Week coincides with the Mid-Autumn Festival, marking a 10-day travel rush spanning September 29 to October 8.
 It’s also one of the first holiday periods since the Covid-19 pandemic during which people from China can travel without restrictions.

-Chinese visitors arriving from Shanghai were greeted with gifts, handed out by Sretta and tourism ministers, at Bangkok’s airport on Monday as the visa-free policy took effect.
+Chinese visitors arriving from Shanghai were greeted with gifts, handed out by Sretta and tourism ministers, at Bangkok’s Suvarnabhumi Airport on Monday as the visa-free policy took effect.

 “We are confident that this scheme will boost the economy substantially,” Sretta told reporters.

-Note: This article has been updated to amend the end date of the visa-free scheme.